 | - first borrow ends here

 This restriction allows for mutation but in a very controlled fashion.
-It is something that new Rustaceans struggle with, because most languages let you mutate whenever you’d like.
+It’s something that new Rustaceans struggle with, because most languages let you mutate whenever you’d like.
 The benefit of having this restriction is that Rust can prevent data races at compile time.

-A data race is a particular type of race condition where these three things occur:
+A data race is a particular type of race condition in which these three behaviors occur:

-Two or more pointers access the same data at the same time
+Two or more pointers access the same data at the same time.

-At least one of the pointers is being used to write to the data
+At least one of the pointers is being used to write to the data.

-There’s no mechanism being used to synchronize access to the data
+There’s no mechanism being used to synchronize access to the data.

-Data races cause undefined behavior and can be difficult to diagnose and fix when trying to track them down at runtime; Rust prevents this problem from happening since it won’t even compile code with data races!
+Data races cause undefined behavior and can be difficult to diagnose and fix when you’re trying to track them down at runtime; Rust prevents this problem from happening because it won’t even compile code with data races!

-As always, we can use {} symbols to create a new scope, allowing for multiple mutable references, just not simultaneous ones:
+As always, we can use curly brackets to create a new scope, allowing for multiple mutable references, just not simultaneous ones:

 let mut s = String::from("hello");